elastic/elasticsearch-py/docs/reference/connecting.md

 ```

-## Version Compatibility [compatibility-mode]

-Since version 8.0, the {{es}} server supports a compatibility mode that allows smoother upgrade experiences.
-In a nutshell, this makes it possible to use the previous major version of the Python {{es}} client with it, giving more room to coordinate the upgrade of your codebase to the next major version.

-For example, to upgrade a system that uses {{es}} 8.x you can upgrade the {{es}} server to 9.x first, and the 8.x Python {{es}} client will continue to work (aside from any breaking changes, which should be listed in the server release notes).
-You can continue using the 8.x client during the server migration, and only upgrade it once the server migration is complete.
-The process is described in detail in the [REST API compatibility workflow](https://www.elastic.co/docs/reference/elasticsearch/rest-apis/compatibility#_rest_api_compatibility_workflow) section of the {{es}} documentation.

 ## Using the Client in a Function-as-a-Service Environment [connecting-faas]

 This section illustrates the best practices for leveraging the {{es}} client in a Function-as-a-Service (FaaS) environment.